 So what is the average age of perimenopause?
 Most women start at around forty-five.
 It can be started as late as forty-nine, but it can be started as early as thirty-five.
 You may start to have perimenopausal symptoms.
 You’re are skipping periods, you are moodier, your PMS is exaggerated, you have hot flashes.
 You may be perimenopausal.
 I have quite a few of my patients that will come to me at thirty-seven, thirty-eight, thirty-nine years of age with early perimenopausal symptoms.

 My belief is that perimenopause is happening earlier and earlier because of the stress that we are under.
 Progesterone, which is the main hormone that starts to fall in perimenopause, is also used by your adrenal glands to make stress hormones.
 So the more stress you are under, the more you waste that progesterone that your ovaries are making and the more likely you are going to start to see perimenopausal symptoms earlier.
 So even though the average age, approximately between forty and fifty, is when most women will start having perimenopausal symptoms, don’t be surprised if you start in your late thirties.

 Look Out for Premature Ovarian Failure

 I see many, many women that may get misdiagnosed and think it is something else.
-You are just anxious, maybe you are depressed, you are given anti-anxieties or antidepressants, instead of being treated hormonally when you are actually going through perimenopause.
-And, remember, perimenopause can last five to fifteen years so getting your hormones balanced is key to transitioning gracefully through menopause.
+You are just anxious.
+Maybe you are depressed.
+You are given anti-anxieties or antidepressants instead of being treated hormonally when you are actually going through perimenopause.
+And, remember, perimenopause can last five to fifteen years.
+So balancing your hormones is the key to a graceful transition through menopause.